 You May Also Like: How to Create VB Files in COBOL

 Size of the table you can give in the OCCURS clause.
 Remember, the values start with ‘0’ and maximum any.
-You may ask a question about what is maximum.
-It depends on your OS configuration.
+The MAX number depends on your project.

 Variable that you assign in the DEPENDING ON clause stores the input record-length.
 Remember, update this variable with record length in your program.